 Today Agia Galini is a modern resort, with a traditional character, which offers all amenities to its visitors.
 You will have many options for accommodation, food, entertainment, medical services, post office, banks, shops etc. Agia Galini is built on the slopes of a high mountain, near the mouth of the River Platys or Amarianos, which starts from the village Thronos and has water all year round.
-The houses of the village are overlooking the vast Messara bay and the endless Libyan sea.
+The houses of the village are overlooking the vast Messara bay and the South Cretan Sea.

 The southern outskirts of Psiloritis rise a few kilometers northern of the village, surrounded by wild and imposing cliffs and with several traditional villages hanging over them.
 West of Agia Galini, along the coastline, many beautiful rugged caves are shaped, which you can visit only by tour boat.
 One of them is called the Cave of Daedalus, because they say that it was the workshop of the legendary craftsman and artist Daedalus.
-Boats also run from the harbor to the nearby beaches such as St. George, St. Paul and Preveli.
+Boats also run from the harbor to the nearby beaches such as Agios Georgios, Agios Pavlos and Preveli.
 Opposite of Agia Galini, there are the two islets of Paximadia (i.e. Nuts), which can be reached by tour boat.
 Moreover, there is an unknown beach with pebbles on one of them.

 Agia Galini is built on the site of the ancient Minoan harbor of Syvritos (today’s Thronos village), which was called Soulia.
 Archaeological excavations in the area have revealed several findings.
 Remains of columns and a temple, which was dedicated to the goddess Artemis, have been found near the river.
 Also, archaeologists have discovered a Roman ship wreck of the 3rd AD century.
 Figurines, lamps, statues, bronze objects have been found in it and are currently exhibited at the Archaeological Museum of Rethymnon city.
 Soulia was destroyed by the Saracens in 640 AD.
-When the Greeks became Christians, they built the Monastery of Serene Christ (Galinios Christos) on the ruins of the Temple of Artemis.
-You still can see in the cemetery, just outside the village, the church of the Monastery, dedicated to Virgin Mary.
+When the Greeks became Christians, they built the Monastery of Serene Christ (Galinios Christos) on the ruins of the temple of Artemis.
+You still can see in the cemetery, just outside the village, the church of the monastery, now dedicated to Virgin Mary (Panagia).
 Lastly, next to the west end of the harbor, there’s a tall rock.
-According to mythology, Daedalus and Icarus started their flight from that point, in order to escape from King Minos.
+According to mythology, Daedalus and Icarus and Icarus started their flight from that point, in order to escape from king Minos.
 You can visit the monument on the rock, with two modern statues of the first airmen in mythology.